derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/07/2026 17:27:10 : 3 Database Admins walked into a NoSQL bar.
+09/07/2026 17:53:57 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What's the object-oriented way to become wealthy?
-Inheritance.
+A good programmer is someone who always looks both ways before crossing a one-way street.
 <!-- replace-with-joke ends -->